swcarpentry/board/subcommittees/mentoring/README.md

 # The Mentoring Subcommittee

 ## Purpose and Scope
 The Mentoring Subcommittee was established in 2015 to develop and maintain a mentorship program to support instructors as they progress through training, teaching, curriculum development, and other community-related activities.
-We help promote community-building and networking by provide (virtual) spaces where instructors from all over the wold can share teaching success stories and discuss strategies for overcoming challenges.
+We help promote community-building and networking by provide (virtual) spaces where instructors from all over the world can share teaching success stories and discuss strategies for overcoming challenges.

 ## What We Do